-Whilst church goods are not in the ordinary way available for sale and purchase, yet the churchwardens, with the consent of the vestry (now the parochial church council) and the authority of a faculty, may sell them or even give Without such consent and authority the them away. churchwardens cannot pass the legal interest which is To obtain a faculty some good and vested in them. sufficient ground must be proved.
-In the case of a sale, one of the grounds suggested by Sir Robert Phillimore in his great work on Ecclesiastical Law is redundancy.
+Whilst church goods are not in the ordinary way available for sale and purchase, yet the churchwardens, with the consent of the vestry (now the parochial church council) and the authority of a faculty, may sell them or even give them away.
+Without such consent and authority the churchwardens cannot pass the legal interest which is vested in them.
+To obtain a faculty some good and sufficient ground must be proved.
+In the case of a sale, one of the grounds suggested by Sir Robert Phillimore in his great work on ecclesiastical law is redundancy.
 However, that is not an essential ground or the only possible ground.
-Some special reason is required if goods which were given to be used in specie are to be converted This is not a jurisdiction to authorise into money. changes of investment.
+Some special reason is required if goods which were given to be used in specie are to be converted into money.
+This is not a jurisdiction to authorise changes of investment.
 Like all faculties, this kind is a matter for the chancellor's judicial discretion.